GEO-BON/bon-in-a-box-pipelines/pipelines/Protconn-pipeline/protconn_pipeline.md

 - **Include UNESCO Biosphere reserves:** the user can specify whether they want to include UNESCO Man and the Biosphere reserves in the analysis or not.
 These serve as learning sites for sustainable development and combine biodiversity conservation with the sustainable use of natural resources and sustainable development.
 They may not be legally protected and may not be fully conserved, as they are often used for development or human settlement.
 Excluding these will limit the dataset to meeting stricter conservation standards.
 This input is only relevant if using WDPA data.

 - **Buffer protected area points:** the user can specify whether they want to buffer protected area points.
 For any protected areas that are represented as single points instead of polygons, this will create a circle around the polygon that is equal to the reported area.
-This will not affect the connectivity metrics if using centroids but may cause inaccuracies if assessing connectivity using the nearest edge.
 If left unchecked, all protected areas represented as points will be removed.
 This input is only relevant if using WDPA data.

 - **Include OECMs:** the user can specify whether they want to include other effective area-based conservation measures (OECMs) in the analysis or not.
 These areas are not officially designated protected areas but are still achieving conservation outcomes.
 This input is only relevant if using WDPA data.